carpentries/instructor-training/episodes/11-practice-teaching.md

 This is part of the reason for The Carpentries rule, "Never teach alone."
-Having another instructor in the classroom saves your voice (it's hard to talk for two days straight), but more importantly, it's a chance for instructors to learn from one another and be a supportive voice in the room.
+Having another instructor in the classroom saves your voice (it is hard to talk for two days straight), but more importantly, it is a chance for instructors to learn from one another and be a supportive voice in the room.

 Finally, be kind to yourself.
-If you're a self-critical person, it's OK to remind yourself:
+If you're a self-critical person, it is OK to remind yourself:

 *   The feedback is not personal.
 *   There are always positives along with the negatives.